davecheney/partyline/README.md

 A more interesting use case would be to configure a bridge interface and bridge your partyline tap device onto your local ethernet segment.

+Partyline also appears to be quite good at NAT traversal.
+Two partyline clients can establish a layer 2 bridge via a remote partylined server.

+Multiple partylined servers can be bridged by using a bridge interface composed of a tap device for each partyline.